almende/eve/java_configuration.md

             There are two environments available <code>Development</code> and
             <code>Production</code>.
             The environment is determined at runtime
-            and can be retrieved from the AgentFactory and ContextFactory using the method <code>getEnvironment()</code>.<br>
+            and can be retrieved from the AgentFactory and StateFactory using the method <code>getEnvironment()</code>.<br>
             <br>
             All Eve settings can be placed both in the root of the configuration